eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 to relay information, e.g. errors.
 That means much of it can be optimized at compile time, as the compiler has full knowledge about all the template definitions.

-This holds up to the platform, where it is possible to e.g. use runtime polymorphism or simply link against some library.
+This holds up to the custom implementation, where it is possible to e.g. use runtime polymorphism or simply link against some library.

-### Reponsibilty of the Platform
+### Reponsibilty of the Custom Implementation

 1. Define the error handling backend
 1. It expects that errors satisfy some mild conditions (like providing a code)
 1. Provide a header that defines the reporting; to be used by any module

-In principle a platform can support a wide range of error types, from simple error codes to monadic result types.
+In principle a custom implementation can support a wide range of error types, from simple error codes to monadic result types.
 The only condition is that the backend must be able to handle them.

-In this way, the platform defines a contract for the errors.
+In this way, the custom implementation defines a contract for the errors.

 ### Reponsibilty of a Module

 1. Define all its errors and error codes
-1. The errors must satisfy the error contract conditions required by the platform.
+1. The errors must satisfy the error contract conditions required by the custom implementation.
 1. Define how codes are converted to errors
 1. Combine the definitions with the API and rovide a header that defines its whole error reporting.